trickreich/SuluArticleBundle/Resources/doc/installation.md

 ### Webspace behavior

-When you have more than one webspace in your Sulu project you must provide a default main webspace and optional you can also provide default additional webspaces.
+When you have more than one webspace in your Sulu installation you should provide a default main webspace and optional additional webspaces for which the article is valid.

 #### Functionality

-An article is delivered only on the main webspace.
-Additionally the article can be delivered on additional webspaces marked as copy of the main one to avoid duplicate content issues.
-This is done with the `canonical tag` in the html header.
+Normally an article will be delivered only for the main webspace.
+Further an article can be delivered for the additional webspaces which are configured.
+To prevent duplicate content issues a canonical tag with the url for the main webspace is inclued in the HTML head.

-More information about this:
+More information about this topic:
 * Duplicate content: https://moz.com/learn/seo/duplicate-content
 * Canonicalization: https://moz.com/learn/seo/canonicalization